DD4WH/SuperEars/README.md

  ### What is the hardware setup ?
  * Stereo headphones with two AOM5024 attached to each earphone (if you prefer ultrasound detection, use ICS40730) -> inspired by hearbirdsagain.com
  * Teensy 4.1
- * two Audio preamp PCBs by Elector (modified: 972 opamps and caps and resistors adjusted for ultrasound response)
+ * two Audio preamp PCBs by Elector (modified: low noise TL972 opamps and caps and resistors adjusted for ultrasound response)
  * ADC PCM1808
  * DAC PCM5102
  * separate power supply for the preamp with lithium ion battery to suppress noise